-Dr. Noelle is in-network for Blue Cross and Blue Shield and Tricare Standard.
+Dr. Noelle is in-network Tricare Standard.
 At this time, we do not accept other insurance for our services.
 For those paying our counselor’s standard rate, they can provide you with a monthly “superbill” to request reimbursement or that your session fees be applied to your insurance deductible.

 Please note that if you choose to submit this “out-of-network” claim with your insurance company, your private medical information will be released.

 How much does counseling cost?

 Our standard rate is $125 per session of individual counseling.
 Rates for other types of sessions will be discussed with you during your initial phone consultation.
 Counseling fees, which are payable by cash, personal check, or credit card, are due at the end of each session.

 Do you write letters for Hormone Replacement Therapy or Sexual Reassignment Surgery?

 Dr. Noelle and Dr. Melissa are advocates for non-gender conforming individuals.
 Since most physicians require one or more evaluations by mental health providers in support of Hormone Replacement Therapy or Sexual Reassignment/Confirmation Surgery, Dr. Noelle and Dr. Melissa are happy to perform these evaluations.
 They meet with individuals and discusses their goals, history, and support system.
 We are frequently asked how long this process takes or how many sessions a person will need to attend.
 The answer is: it varies from person to person.
 Letters written in support of HRT or SRS are included in the cost of evaluation sessions.

 Dr. Noelle and Dr. Melissa have extensive training in evaluation for HRT and SRS.
 They follow the guidelines recommended by the World Professional Association for Transgender Health (www.wpath.org).